forxandknives/Internal-Containment-Breach-Cheat/README.md

 You need an injector to inject the .dll into Containment Breach.
 I recommend the "Guided Hacking injector".

+You also need to compile the .dll yourself.

 Once you inject the .dll, a console window should pop up telling you the controls.